MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

     }
 ```

-Shadow-map render target texture `frame.shadow_pass.rt_texture_ptr` is created for each frame using common setting with
+Shadow-map render target texture `frame.shadow_pass.rt_texture_ptr` is created for each frame using common settings with
-depth-stencil format taken from render context settings.
-Shadow-map texture settings also specify `Usage` bit-mask with
+a depth-stencil format taken from render context settings.
+Shadow-map texture settings also specify a `Usage` bit-mask with
-`RenderTarget` and `ShaderRead` flags to allow both rendering to this texture and sampling from it in a final pass:
+`RenderTarget` and `ShaderRead` flags to allow both rendering to this texture and sampling from it in a final pass:ss:

 ```cpp
     const rhi::Texture::Settings shadow_texture_settings = rhi::Texture::Settings::ForDepthStencil(